 Available refresh rates: 300Hz

-Some of the most popular games today are really the primary benchmark for any laptop’s ability, so we thought we should compare our laptop GPU GeForce RTX 2070 Super Max-Q against Grand Theft Auto VI.
-This video card performance comparison saw our laptop deliver 7% worse performance against the game’s recommended GPU system requirements.
-Then we have Battlefield 6 and our laptop was 1% better in graphics performance and another popular title today is Resident Evil 8 which we saw our review laptop get 1% better compared to our laptop gpu.
+Some of the most popular games today are really the primary benchmark for any laptop’s ability, so we thought we should compare our laptop CPU Core i7-10870H 8-Core 2.20GHz against Far Cry 6.
+This CPU performance comparison saw our laptop deliver 23% better performance against the game’s recommended CPU system requirements.
+Then we have Battlefield 2042 and our laptop was 25% better in processor performance and another popular title today is Halo Infinite Multiplayer which we saw our review laptop get 25% better compared to our laptop cpu.

 If you are looking to view 4K streaming content, while keeping yourself mobile with your laptop, then maybe a 4K resolution panel would be a better experience than the normal 1080p.
 In general, we think it's probably not worth the extra money for any visual gains you might not spot, without a direct comparison, especially if you are thinking to game on your laptop as well.